 You can ask your child’s school district to evaluate your child for dyslexia.
 If you’re unsatisfied with their testing, you can also seek private evaluation, such as from a reading specialist or psychologist, according to the Child Mind Institute.

 Differences between typical readers and dyslexic readers start to appear in 1st grade.
-Without treatment, the gap only widens from there.
+Without treatment, the gap widens from there.
 The sooner a dyslexic child begins to receive treatment, the better their reading skills progress.
 “You want to reach children who are at risk early on, when reading intervention is maximally effective, before students fall further and further behind,” Shaywitz says.

 Dyslexia Treatment and Accommodations